-After her morning run, she spends a nice relaxing day at the spa – complete with manicure, pedicure and other pampering.
+After her morning run, she spends a nice relaxing day at the spa – complete with manicure, pedicure and another pampering.
 She fashionably exits the establishment in her brand new designer shoes and jacket, looking like a model fit for the runway.
 Rested, and with more confidence than ever, she finally makes her way home to a meal fit for a queen.
 No, it’s not her birthday, anniversary, or wedding, it’s just another Saturday for Fluffy – the family dog.

-According to the Canadian Press and Leger Marketing, over half of all Canadians have household pets, 30 per cent of these people being dog owners.
+According to the Canadian Press and Leger Marketing, over half of all Canadians have household pets, 30 percent of these people being dog owners.
 If we do the math, that’s about five million dog owners in Canada alone.

-Although Fluffy’s Saturday may seem a bit over the top, the reality is that a good portion of these five million dog owners routinely spoil their pets.
+Although Fluffy’s Saturday may seem a bit over the top, the reality is that a good portion of these five million dog owners routinely spoils their pets.
 Owners may feel as though they’re doing a good deed by making their pets “happy”, but could very well be harming them psychologically.

 Dog owners have been known to go over-the-top out of “love” for their pet.
 Everything from letting your dog sleep on your bed, to painting their nails, to feeding them gourmet meals three times a day.

-Lisa Wagner of Walks ‘N’ Wags Pet First Aid in Vancouver, B.C. warns that dogs who get used to this type of treatment tend to become over dependent on their owners.
+Lisa Wagner of Walks ‘N’ Wags Pet First Aid in Vancouver, B.C. warns that dogs who get used to this type of treatment tend to become over-dependent on their owners.

 “Dogs really thrive on being given things to do and being told that they’re smart,” she said.

 In this day and age, people forget that dogs were originally bred to serve a purpose, whether it be hunting, guiding, herding, sledding, etc. When dogs feel as though they aren’t living up to their purpose, there is a chance they may suffer from low self-esteem issues.